Listing Information

 YesPay Rate

-Start: Early to mid April - exact dates can be negotiated End: The fall season ends when the fall field cleanup is complete.
-Usually this is between October 31st and November 15th.
-NOTE: These start and end dates reflect the minimum commitment needed for seasonal crew.
+Start: We are currently accepting applications for employees who would start in early spring (mid to late April).
 Applicants interested in year-round farm employment are strongly encouraged to apply, with winter work schedules negotiated based on individual needs.Are you open to shorter periods of employment or do you prefer that workers stay the full season?

 Prefer full seasonHousing